cambridge-cares/TheWorldAvatar/Agents/HistoricalPumpDataInstantiation/README.md

 docker-compose up -d
 ```

+*Integration tests (`TimeSeriesClientDecoratorIntegrationT`, `SparqlAdapterIntegrationT`, and `QueryHandlerIntegrationT`)
+are ignored in the default Maven test settings and when building the agent in Docker.
+They can be run in a CLI with `mvn clean integration-test`, and must not be included when creating the Docker image.
+The test containers are unable to access the host Docker daemon from within the container.

 #### 2.3 Stack Deployment

 If you want to spin up this agent as part of a stack, do the following: